jyobb/islandora_map_browse/README.md

 ## Configuration

 To enable Islandora Map Browse you will need to configure gsearch to index mods so a lat lon location fields is available.
 If you are using the standard islandora VM, then you should have a Solr field that is <mods_subject_cartographics_coordinates_ms> and should contain the latitutde,longitude coordinate data.

+Before Browse Map will work you need to generate a static map file.
+This is done to avoid having a new solr query run everytime someone browses the collection as this was found to be slow for large collections.

 ### Configuring Islandora Map Browse